 Although Peter had just moments before declared Jesus as the Christ, he turned from God’s perspective and viewed the situation from man’s perspective, which brought about the stern rebuke: “Get behind me, Satan!”
 Jesus went on to explain: “You do not have in mind the things of God, but the things of men” (Mark 8:33).

 At the time, Jesus’ stern reprimand did not make sense to Peter.
 However, Jesus’ indictment presents a profound message for us.
 We can easily see that Peter had the wrong perspective of God’s plan for Christ’s suffering and death.
 But we must also see how easily we can become an unwitting spokesperson for Satan.
 This is especially true when we lose sight of God’s plan for us.
-This comes about when our focus is on our careers, our possessions, our security, the things of the world rather than upon sacrifice and service and the proclaiming of God’s message.
+This comes about when our focus is on our careers, our possessions, our security, and the things of the world rather than upon sacrifice and service and the proclaiming of God’s message.
 When Peter’s focus shifted to his own desires and plans, Jesus rebuked him in order to get him back on track.
 May our focus always be on God and His plans, that we may never experience a similar rebuke from our Lord.